PACIFIC HEARING SERVICE

 - Hyper and hypothyroidism

 Book a Tinnitus Assessment

 Complete the form below and we will contact you to discuss how Pacific Hearing Service will be able to assist you.

 The Limbic System and Tinnitus

 The limbic system is a collection of structures in the brain that are responsible for our emotions and our memories.
 The limbic system contributes to the activation of stress and tinnitus-related anxiety.
-Simply put, when you hear a sound, the hippocampus in the brain is activated which compares sounds to what it knows and retrieves memories of sounds.
-This in turn activates the amygdala which then determines the emotional significance of the event and the need, if any, for the release of flight or fight neurotransmitters.
+Simply put, when you hear a sound, the hippocampus in the brain is activated and compares sounds to what it knows and retrieves memories of sounds.
+This in turn activates the amygdala which then determines the emotional significance of the event and the need, if any, for the release of “flight or fight” neurotransmitters.

 Tinnitus Evaluation Process

 The first step in evaluating tinnitus is a diagnostic hearing evaluation to help determine whether hearing loss or some other medical condition related to the auditory system is the root of the tinnitus.
-We will also take a medical history and use questionnaires targeted at determining the impact of tinnitus on your everyday activities.
+We will also take a medical history and work with you to understand the impact of tinnitus on your daily life.

 - Reduced emotional reactions